adiabatic/zweihander/keyboards/ergodox_ez/base/keymaps/zweihander_macos/readme.md

 ## use spreadsheets

-All the common spreadsheet operations (+-*/=) are on the right side of the Symbol Layer.
+In addition to a 10-key numpad, all the common spreadsheet operations (+-*/=) are on the right side of the Symbol Layer.
 Make-numbers-bigger operations (+, \*) are on the right; make-numbers-smaller operations (-, /) are on the left.
 There’s also a colon there for entering times and maybe IPv6 addresses.

 ## write a fair bit of Markdown